-I’m Farah, a 30-something-year-old in the Sunshine State Florida that loves futzing around in the kitchen.
-I’m also a gamer, bookworm, lover of pastels, black thumb (I have managed to kill many cactii), obscure music lover, pint-sized and extremely forgetful Jill-of-many-trades-master-of-none.
+I’m Farah, a 40-something-year-old in the Sunshine State Florida that loves futzing around in the kitchen.
+I’m also a gamer, bookworm, lover of pastels, amateur piano player, obscure music lover, pint-sized and extremely forgetful Jill-of-many-trades-master-of-none.
 Let me stress on the being forgetful part.
 This is me.
-And if you want an even longer story, here’s my old, long winded about me page.

 Where did you learn to cook?